element-hq/policies/docs/matrix-org/terms_and_conditions.md

 ## 10. Warranties and Disclaimers

-The {{ policy_homeserver }} service is provided by New Vector under these terms of use "as is" without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
-Without limiting the foregoing, New Vector makes no warranty that:
+The {{ policy_homeserver }} service is provided by Element under these terms of use "as is" without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
+Without limiting the foregoing, Element makes no warranty that:

 1. the Service will meet your requirements;